 About KDLTOn June 12, 1960, KDLT began broadcasting from Mitchell, South Dakota as KORN-TV on channel 5.
 It was an NBC affiliate with a secondary affiliation with ABC, and was owned by Mitchell Broadcasting Associates.
 The station's original call letters, KORN, were intended to honor the famous Mitchell Corn Palace.

 Only a month later, KSOO-TV (now KSFY-TV) signed on.
-From then until 1969, KSOO-TV and KORN-TV operated as a regional network, although separately owned.
+From then until 1969, KSOO-TV and KORN-TV operated as a regional network, although they were separately owned.
 KSOO-TV served the eastern portion of the market, while KORN-TV served the western portion.
-But in April 1969, the Federal Communications Commission ruled against this combination, suggesting that they operate as competitors in the Sioux Falls–Mitchell market.
-So on May 12 of that year, Channel 5 affiliated with ABC and moved its tower closer to Sioux Falls, although KCAU-TV in Sioux City was well received in Sioux Falls and identified at that time as Siouxland ABC.
+However, in April 1969, the Federal Communications Commission ruled against this arrangement and suggested that they operate as competitors in the Sioux Falls–Mitchell market.
+As a result, on May 12 of that year, Channel 5 affiliated with ABC and moved its tower closer to Sioux Falls.
+At the time, KCAU-TV in Sioux City was also well received in Sioux Falls and identified as "Siouxland ABC."